kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 Threads are defined as an independent stream of instructions whose execution can be scheduled by the OS.

-Threads share the resources and memory space of the process they're created in, which enables concurrent processing of instructions and simplifies sharing resources between threads.
+Processes can spawn multiple threads to execute instructions concurrently.
+These threads share the resources and memory space of the process they're created in which simplifies sharing resources between threads.

-With this division of responsibilities, the process can be viewed as the container for the process resources (address space, active connections, etc) and the thread the container of the process instruction set.
+With the introduction of threads, the process can be viewed as the container for the process resources (address space, active connections, etc) and the thread the container of the process instruction set.

 ![separation of process and its threads](/assets/2025-06-16-concurrency/process-threads.png)

 Threads are managed in the kernel space via a scheduler which allocates CPU time to threads.

-Thread management is limited by the number of CPU cores as the more threads need to be scheduled the more time the CPU will need to spend scheduling each thread.
+Thread management is limited by the number of CPU cores as the more threads per CPU core the more time the kernel will need to spend scheduling each thread, which is time not spent executing threads.

 ## Virtual Threads

 Virtual threads act in the same way as traditional threads but are managed by the process in user space.
-These are lighter-weight than traditional threads which allows for many virtual threads to run at the same time.
+These require less overhead than traditional threads which allows for many more virtual threads to run at the same time.

 ![separation of process and its threads](/assets/2025-06-16-concurrency/virtual-threads.png)

 When a traditional thread is blocked the underlying OS thread is also blocked, which prevents its use from other resources.

 When a virtual thread is blocked, it is considered `suspended`.
-Its state is stored and the underlying OS thread is freed up to perform other tasks until the virtual thread is resumed.
+Its state is stored and the underlying OS thread is freed up to execute other scheduled virtual threads.

 # Concurrency in Kotlin

 OK.
 With all that out of the way, let's get into the code!
 Concurrency is enabled in Kotlin via the use of traditional threads and virtual threads, known as `coroutines`.

-Coroutines are a built in feature of Kotlin, but most projects use the official [kotlinx-coroutines](https://github.com/Kotlin/kotlinx.coroutines) library for it's intuitive coroutine builders, so these examples will be using that library.
+Coroutines can be created and managed via the Kotlin standard library, but most projects use the official [kotlinx-coroutines](https://github.com/Kotlin/kotlinx.coroutines) library for it's intuitive coroutine builders, so these examples will be using that library.

 ## suspend functions

 When working in a Kotlin project you will see a lot of function definitions with the `suspend` keyword about.

 suspend functions can only be called in a coroutine context.
-As the name suggests, this enables the function to be `suspended` in which the current context stops executing, the state is saved, allowing the underlying thread to execute another coroutine.
+As the name suggests, this enables the function to be `suspended` in which the current context stops executing and the coroutine state is saved, allowing the underlying thread to execute another coroutine.

 ```kotlin
 suspend fun foo() {